 If all of this wasn't frightening enough, seismologists predict that Tokyo and Los Angeles, both built on geographic faults, are likely to be razed to the ground in the first half of the next century.

 According to the World Bank, chronic water shortages affect 80 nations and 40% of the world population.
-The demand for water doubles every two decades and much of it is not where it is needed most.
+The demand for water is doubling every two decades and much of it is not where it is needed most.
 The main sparks of war for water will be the demands for fresh water from the Jordan, Mekong, Ganges, Indo, Tigris, Nile, Zambezi, Danube and Rio Grande rivers.
 Indeed, in a little-noticed watershed, the government of Mexico made an unusual loan application in May 1995 to the United States.
 Unlike the widely publicized loans following the previous year's Peso crisis, the demand was not for dollars but for water: about 100 million cubic meters.
 It was a chilling indicator of things to come.

 Business in the 21st century will flourish, as free enterprise adapts to its global playground and takes the place of an exhausted and largely failed public sector.